 Here we are connecting.
 We are getting to know one another, but it’s different from sitting down across from somebody physically in person.
 It’s a different experience.
 It just is.
 As far as productivity, it is evident that my biggest challenge with it is productivity.
 I used to schedule my weekends where I would go somewhere.
 It was a different experience than the other five days of the week.
 Now, every day feels the same.
 Do you know what I mean?
 So, because we’re home all the time, I’m in front of the computer.
 So, I ended up working most days.
 I just went on vacation.
 So that was something that forced that, and we went out yesterday, on Sunday, and we’re out for the whole day, and I enjoyed being out for the entire day.
 But there’s still a part of me that thinks I didn’t get anything done today.
 And I’m thinking about that on a Sunday.
 Right?

 So, I think those people you talked about, like the Blurred Lines of physically going to an office and having certain times when available.
-I think they’ve blurred considerably because now everyone’s always available.
-After all, as long as you can make a zoom connection, you’re available, right?
+I think they’ve blurred considerably because now everyone’s always open.
+So, after all, as long as you can make a zoom connection, you’re available, right?

 I think it’s both a good and a bad thing.
 And I think a lot of it will be due to personality.
 I enjoy networking, but I don’t necessarily need coworkers to get through my day.
 I don’t need to work at the water cooler chatter or anything like that.
 So I’m okay working this way.
 But I know other people get energy from that, especially if you’re doing a collaborative process, where it’s a creative process, being in a room together and having your whiteboard and physically putting the sticky notes up there and stuff like that.
 So it is a genuinely different experience than saying you’re chatting on zoom.